YOUR QUICK HUB

 A choice of vehicles

-Customers will have a choice of electrified vehicle, whether it’s a mild hybrid utilizing a 48-volt electrical system in conjunction with a conventional petrol or diesel powertrain, a plug-in petrol or diesel hybrid, or a full electric car.
+Customers will have a choice of electrified vehicle, whether it’s a mild hybrid utilising a 48-volt electrical system in conjunction with a conventional petrol or diesel powertrain, a plug-in petrol or diesel hybrid, or a full electric car.

 Fully electric range